Skip to main content

 5. Use “Go to scene” or similar to jump from breakdown to the script or editor for that scene.

 First-time users often miss that Breakdown is a dropdown.
 Click the word “Breakdown” to open the menu, then select Breakdown for the main table.
 Elements is the overview by category; Reports is where you get PDFs and production reports.
+See Reports for a full list of all available reports.

 Scene breakdown (per-scene)